 Report the Accident

-It’s a good idea to exchange certain information with the other driver(s) involved in the accident.
+It’s good to exchange certain information with the other driver(s) involved in the accident.
 Make sure you get the following information:

 - Full names of drivers and passengers